Emily3403/isisdl/README.md

 ### Sharing of compressed videos

 Compressed videos could be saved and distributed from a central server.
 The access would be restricted, so there is no copyright infringement.
-If you want to participate in that you can request access [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+If you want to participate in that you can soon™ request access [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).